cbeck88/strict-variant/README.md

 It may be well-suited for use in scenarios where you need to have a variant holding multiple different integral types, and really don't want to have any loss of precision or any "gotcha" conversions happening.

+**safe variant** provides a strict never-empty guarantee, for ease of visitation.
+But it does not incur the cost of backup copies which `boost::variant` pays, due to a different implementation approach.
+In some cases this allows improved performance.

 Overview
 ========